DPDK/dpdk/doc/guides/prog_guide/intel_dpdk_xen_based_packet_switch_sol.rst

 .. note::

-    The -xen-dom0 option instructs the Intel® DPDK to use the Xen kernel module to allocate memory.
+    The -xen-dom0 option instructs the DPDK to use the Xen kernel module to allocate memory.

 Other Parameters: